Optimal tests of the composite null hypothesis arising in mediation analysis: Details of the Bayes risk optimization problem formulation

-which is also linear in $m_r$.
+which is also affine in $(m_{r})_{r\in\mathcal{R}}$.
 Lastly, we need the probability constraints $0\leq m_r\leq 1$ for all $r\in\mathcal{R}$.
-These sets of inequalities along with \eqref{eq:approxbayesrisk} define a linear optimization problem that approximates the Bayes risk optimization problem in $m_r$, where all other terms are known.
-This linear optimization problem is high-dimensional, with the dimension of the unknowns, $\lvert\mathcal{R}\rvert$, being $4m^2$, and the number of constraints being $8m^2+8m+1$ (including both probability constraints).
-However, these can be reduced by about a factor of 64 by enforcing symmetry in the rejection region, as the number of unknowns can be cut to about an eighth.
-In any case, this is also a highly sparse optimization problem, which allows for fairly efficient computing, despite the high-dimensionality.
-Specifically, the type 1 error constraints in \eqref{eq:t1econstraint} consist of only $8m+1$ inequalities, and the matrix characterizing the remaining probability constraints contains only one nonzero element per row.
+These inequalities along with \eqref{eq:t1econstraint} define a linear optimization problem that approximates the Bayes risk optimization problem in $(m_{r})_{r\in\mathcal{R}}$, where all other terms are known.

-We again use the same 0-1 loss function as we did for the minimax optimal test: and we use $\mathcal{N}(0,4)$ for the prior $\Lambda$.
-The plot in Figure \ref{fig:bayes} shows the solution to the linear approximation problem with $\alpha=0.05$ and $m=65$.
+The linear optimization problem is high-dimensional, with the dimension of the unknowns being $4K^2$, and the number of constraints being $8K^2+8K+1$.
+However, this is also a highly sparse optimization problem, which allows for efficient computation despite the dimensionality.
+The type~1 error constraints consist of only $8K+1$ inequalities, and the matrix characterizing the remaining probability constraints contains only one nonzero element per row.